Kinds-of-Intelligence-CFI/VisualSearchLLM/README.md

 To actually submit the batch to Anthropic/OpenAI:
 `python submitBatch.py -d x -m x`
 This will handle the creation of a job with the batching provider and save the appropriate log numbers for retrieval later.
 Similarly, for Llama, `python submitHPCBatch.py -d x -m x` will submit the batch to SLURM.
+Users will need to provide their own appropriately set up SLURM script .sh file, as this will vary from system to system.
+Alternatively, the runLlama.py file can run the models locally if appropriate hardware is available.

 ## Checking on / Finishing a Batch